-The transmission projects that form part of the ODP are listed in Table 4, and set out visually in Figure 17 below.
+The transmission projects that form part of the ODP are listed in Table 4, and set out visually in Figure 18 below.
 They are categorised as:

 - Five committed or anticipated projects that are already underway.
-These make up about half of around 5,000 km of new transmission to be delivered in the next decade, and proponents advise they will be at full capacity before the end of 2029. - Seven actionable projects, for which work should commence or continue as soon as possible under the ISP framework (actionable ISP projects) or the relevant state approvals framework.
-These projects will provide the other half of the transmission needed over the next decade, and the proponents have advised they will be at full capacity by the end of 2032. - A set of future ISP projects in each state and to connect Queensland and New South Wales.
+These make up about half of around 5,000 km of new transmission to be delivered in the next decade, and proponents advise they will be at full capacity before the end of 2029. - Twelve actionable projects, five of which were previously actionable and remain so and are advancing, with seven more projects now progressed to actionable status.
+This will ensure the critical engagement associated with the initial investigation of these projects can start sooner.
+There is a clear need for earlier engagement with communities hosting infrastructure to allow for more coordinated and effective consultation. - Work on these should continue or commence as soon as possible under the ISP framework (actionable ISP projects) or the relevant state approvals framework.
+These projects will provide the other half of the transmission needed over the next decade, and the proponents have advised they could be delivered and at full capacity by early 2033. - A set of future ISP projects in each state.
+Future ISP projects are forecast in the ISP to be an actionable ISP project in the future.
+Future projects will deliver net market benefits to consumers but are not needed until later in the horizon.
 AEMO may require proponents to undertake preparatory activities to enable more detailed consideration in the next ISP.

-The actionable and future ISP projects on the optimal development path are selected by AEMO to meet power system needs and optimise market benefits to the NEM23.
-AEMO considers optimal timings will give greater market certainty and enhanced power system resilience as coal retires, allow time for appropriate community co-design of project implementation, and allow flexibility in the procurement of expertise, materials and equipment.
-However, the actual delivery dates are in the hands of transmission network service providers (TNSPs).
+The actionable and future ISP projects on the ODP are selected by AEMO to meet power system needs and optimise market benefits to the NEM.
+The optimal timings would give greater market certainty and enhanced power system resilience as coal retires, allow time for appropriate community co-design of project implementation, and allow flexibility in the procurement of expertise, materials and equipment.
+However, the actual projects and delivery dates depend on market development, the application of the RIT-T, supply-side issues, resourcing, and other factors that TNSPs must manage.

-23 The ISP must specify the identified need for each project (NER r 5.22.6(a)(6)(v)), with credible options able to be implemented in sufficient time to meet the identified need (r 5.15.2(a)).
+&lt;sup>25 The ISP must specify the identified need for each project (NER r 5.22.6(a)(6)(v)), with credible options able to be implemented in sufficient time to meet the identified need (r 5.15.2(a)).